🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Inateck BCST-70 Wireless Scanner

 Bluetooth and 2.4G wireless.
-Reads both 1D and 2D codes.
-180-day battery life.
-A cost-effective option for smaller warehouse operations or mobile workers who need to scan QR asset tags from a phone-linked workflow.
+Reads 1D and 2D codes.
+180-day battery.
+Cost-effective for smaller operations or mobile workers scanning QR asset tags.

 WirelessReads QR codesLong battery